6. Academic Office

 At the conclusion of the approval process, the Academic Office informs Human Resources and the college deans of all decisions.
 Human Resources prepares the final hiring paperwork.
 The college deans inform all candidates of the decision regarding a position.
 For each candidate who was interviewed, a college dean submits a summary of the reasons for hiring (or not hiring) to the Academic Office.

 While the interviews for new adjunct faculty members are scheduled on a departmental level, the Academic Office reviews applicant credentials and obtains the ecclesiastical clearance once a chair recommends a candidate.

-The Academic Office, in conjunction with the Instructional Development Office, is responsible for the annual training requirement for all adjunct faculty members (see 6.2.16 New Faculty Trainings).
+The Academic Office, in conjunction with the Instructional Development Office, is responsible for the annual training requirement for all adjunct faculty members in their first three semesters (see 6.2.16 New Faculty Trainings).

 The Academic Office seeks to strengthen and build all faculty members - those who are experiencing success in the classroom as well as those who may need assistance and mentoring.

 Facilitated by the Learning and Teaching Publication Committee, the journal Perspective is part of the campus-wide conversation at BYU-Idaho (see 6.2.8 Learning and Teaching Committees).
 Perspective is a forum for publishing findings and insights from faculty members on all topics, especially those which advance the scholarship of learning and teaching.